RoonMoonlight/BattlefieldReborn/README.md

 # Battlefield Reborn
 The classic Battlefield 4 style you've been waiting for!
-Battlefield Reborn is the project to replicate the Battlefield 4 gameplay into Battlefield 2042.
+Battlefield Reborn is the project to replicate old Battlefield (Focused on Battlefield 3~4 Era) gameplay into Battlefield 2042.

 ### Changelog
 All changelogs can be found [here](https://github.com/RoonMoonlight/BattlefieldReborn/releases).